 Peat plays a significant role as a water/carbon store and as a habitat.
 The island of Ireland has one of the highest concentrations of peatbog of any country worldwide, with 20% wetland coverage.

 In fact, approximately 68% of the island of Ireland’s drinking water comes from peatland, whilst up to 75% of its soil carbon is in the form of peat.

-A key focus for the Source to Tap project is investigating how restoring peatland can be beneficial for drinking water quality.
+A key focus for the Source to Tap project is investigating techniques for restoring peatland, which could be used to benefit drinking water quality.
 Water from healthy, intact peat bogs requires little treatment, as it is well filtered by the complex soil system.
 But when the bog is damaged, more carbon seeps into the water, colouring it and requiring costly treatment processes.

-Deep trench or cell bunding is the construction of watertight cells made from low peat walls, constructed at a 90 degree angle to the slope with a bund roughly every 30 cm fall in height.
+Deep trench or cell bunding is the construction of watertight cells made from low peat walls, constructed at a 90-degree angle to the slope with a bund roughly every 30 cm fall in height.

-Results will be made available in a technical report in 2021 at the end of the pilot.
+Results will be made available in a technical report in 2022 at the end of the pilot.